 The public has a major role and responsibility in determining the success of a public consultation program.
 The extent to which the public participates, the issues they raise and how such issues are resolved all influence the effectiveness of the consultation process.
-The proposed consultation plan encourages proactive communication, which will allow comments and views of the public to assist the Project Team in the decision making process.
+Consistent with this ToR, the proposed consultation plan encourages proactive communication, which allows comments and views of the public to assist the Project Team in the decision making process.